dalbanhi/dalbanhi/README.md

 ## Things I'm Doing:

-- 🔨 Creating a platform to teach computer science basic concepts through building 'Karel the Robot' type puzzles with [karel worlds](https://github.com/dalbanhi/karel-worlds).
+- 🔨 Refining a platform to teach computer science basic concepts through building 'Karel the Robot' type puzzles with [karel worlds](https://github.com/dalbanhi/karel-worlds).
 Read about it on my portfolio here: [Karel Worlds](https://david-alban.com/projects/karelWorlds).
 - 💭 Iterating on [GitNote](https://github.com/dalbanhi/git-note), an 'external brain' repository for my web dev learning journey.
 Read about it on my portfolio here: [GitNote](https://david-alban.com/projects/gitNote).
 - 🌱 Collaborating on the [TeamWyrk app](https://github.com/noscenthairspray/Teamwyrk), a platform to help people trying to break into the tech industry.
 Read about it on my portfolio here: [TeamWyrk](https://david-alban.com/projects/teamwyrk).